shayansm2/shayansm2.github.io/content/resume.md

   </div>
 </div>

-- Contributed to the Backup Service at Hamravesh Cloud (leading PaaS provider in Iran)–a microservice orchestrating automated, cross-zone backups across multiple Kubernetes clusters.
-- Developed the core billing and pricing system for backup service, generating monthly revenue of +300 million tomans.
-- Redesigned and migrated backup service pages using Django (API) and React (frontend), and led the transition from a monolith to microservices—including deployment, CI/CD, and database migration—enabling development team autonomy.
+- Redesigned the Backup Service by migrating it from a monolith to Django and React based microservices, including deployment, CI/CD, and database migration, improving reliability and enabling teams to deploy independently.
-- Analyzed and identified recurring operational tasks in the backup system, designed and implemented two automated workflows using Temporal—for snapshot migration and backup garbage collection—resulting in a ~40% reduction in operational workload and ~20% increase in backup storage capacity without added infrastructure costs.
-- Contributed to the Object Storage backend—a FastAPI, Pydantic, and SQLAlchemy-based microservice in Kubernetes—by integrating it with SeaweedFS for scalable, efficient storage and reduced resource usage
+- Developed the billing and pricing system for the Backup Service, enabling automated monthly billing for 400M tomans in usage.
+- Built long-running, fault-tolerant workflows in Temporal (snapshot migration, garbage collection), cutting manual ops work by ~40% and expanding storage capacity by ~20% without new infrastructure.
+- Integrated the FastAPI object-storage backend with SeaweedFS, enabling the use of cheaper HDDs while maintaining SSD-level performance, availability, and durability.

 <div class="custom-html" style="display: flex; align-items: center; justify-content: space-between; padding: 10px 0; font-family: Arial, sans-serif;">
   <div style="display: flex; align-items: center; gap: 15px;">